5 star hotel in Kiev, Ukraine

 In May 2009, the Premier Palace Hotel begins a year-long celebration of the 100 year since ground was first broken on the original hotel.

-From 2009 till 2012, the Premier Palace will present an entire series of wonderful events that we hope will amaze and please many, many people.
+From 2009 till 2012, the Premier Palace presented an entire series of wonderful events that amazed and pleased many, many people.
 The First National Chamber Orchestras Competition conducted in May 2009 has launched this series.
-At each event, the next event in the legend-making series will be announced.
-Stay tuned!

 In 2009, Seven Stars and Stripes ®, a global awards system for the hospitality industry, announced the official results of its performance rating for the Premier Palace hotel.
 The hotel successfully completed its first test and received an outstanding 6 Stars and 7 Stripes rating!